Frequently Asked Questions

 Depending on the model, the lowest measurable concentration is below 1 pptv (we have proven ppqv-range detection limits).
-Have a look at our product range and our dedicated PTR-MS sensitivity page.
+Have a look at our product range and our dedicated PTR-TOFMS performance data page.

-The detection range is linear from 10ppmv down to the detection threshold, which is five to six orders of magnitude depending on the model.
+The detection range is linear from 10ppmv (or for higher-sensitive PTR-TOF systems: approximately a factor 10 lower) down to the detection threshold, which is five to six orders of magnitude depending on the model.
 Compare our products here.
-If your sample has VOCs in higher concentration that 10 ppmv we can propose special dilutions systems, allowing to accurately quantify even higher concentrations.
+If your sample has VOCs in higher concentration than upper linearity-range limit we can propose special dilutions systems, allowing to accurately quantify even higher concentrations.
 Have a look at our customization page.

 No!
 High humidity or even changes in the humidity during a measurement do not cause a problem for PTR-MS. There is a very small minority of substances where actual detection limit we can reach is depending on humidity.
 Please have a look at the next FAQ for more details.

 Yes!
 Formaldehyde has only a slightly higher proton affinity than water (hydronium ions are used to perform the proton transfer) and therefore back reactions are possible with water.
 This results in a somewhat higher limit of detection for formaldehyde and a minority of substances which are in the same proton affinity range than water.
 The reactions in this case are humidity depending.